-2007-2008 UNDERGRADUATE CATALOG
+2008-2009 UNDERGRADUATE CATALOG

-Go for your associate.
+Go for your associate degree.
 Go for your bachelor's.
 Go for yourself.
 Go beyond expectations.
 Go for the challenge.
 Go for the growth.
 Go for the education.
 Go on campus.
 Go on location.
 Go online.
-Go the extra mile.